Thomas-SBE/ocamlj-plugin/README.md

 # Feedback & Bugs-Reports

-Feedback, positive & negative is welcome, suggestions as well, for all of those you can create an issue under the [Issues panel of this repository](https://github.com/Thomas-SBE/ocamlj-plugin/issues), but please verify is your issue is not already listed.
+Feedback, positive or negative is welcome, you can post suggestions to the [Discussion Panel](https://github.com/Thomas-SBE/ocamlj-plugin/discussions).
+If you encounter any bug or error, please report them in the [Issues Panel](https://github.com/Thomas-SBE/ocamlj-plugin/issues).

 *Thanks a lot for visiting and hopefuly using my plugin !*